spryker/spryker-docs/docs/about/all/releases/security-release-notes-202409.0.md

 template: concept-topic-template
 ---

-The following information describes the security-related issues that have been recently resolved.
+This document describes the security-related issues that have been recently resolved.

 For additional support with this content, [contact our support](https://support.spryker.com/).
 If you found a new security vulnerability, contact us at [security@spryker.com](mailto:security@spryker.com).